google-deepmind/perception_test/README.md

 | All Tasks                 | Valid  |  [valid_videos.zip (70.2GB)](https://storage.googleapis.com/dm-perception-test/zip_data/valid_videos.zip)      |  [valid_audios.zip (33.1GB)](https://storage.googleapis.com/dm-perception-test/zip_data/valid_audios.zip)      |  [valid_annotations.zip (81.5MB)](https://storage.googleapis.com/dm-perception-test/zip_data/valid_annotations.zip)    |
 | All Tasks                 | Test  |  [test_videos.zip (41.8GB)](https://storage.googleapis.com/dm-perception-test/zip_data/test_videos.zip)      |  [test_audios.zip (19.3GB)](https://storage.googleapis.com/dm-perception-test/zip_data/test_audios.zip)      |  [test_annotations.zip (633.9kB)](https://storage.googleapis.com/dm-perception-test/zip_data/test_annotations.zip)    |

 *In test videos, where the end of the video gives away the answer to some questions (e.g. in cup-games, where is the hidden object at the end), we cut the end of the video.
-For the validation split, we provide the full videos, together with the frame id where the cut should be made [cut_valid_videos.zip (68.6GB)](https://storage.googleapis.com/dm-perception-test/zip_data/cut_valid_videos.zip).
+For the validation split, we provide the frame id where the cut should be made: [cut_frame_mapping_valid.json](https://storage.googleapis.com/dm-perception-test/misc/cut_frame_mapping_valid.json).

+## Challenge Downloads

 **Video IDs**
+Since some of the challenges use subsets of the datasets, we provide lists of video IDs for each challenge, these can be used to filter the videos/audios/annotations from the full splits above.
+For single object tracking, single point tracking and grounded video QA we provide separate zip files since the subsets are much smaller than the full dataset.

 | Computational task         | Challenge valid video IDs | Challenge test video IDs |
 |---------------------------|--------------------------|--------------------------|